Here is a quick recap of industry related headlines over the last week:

 - As the country and the economy continued to reopen during the early part of June, the monthly unemployment numbers eased further to 11.1% and dropped to 10.2% in July.

-- In August, we saw further improvement in the labor market as the unemployment rate fell to 8.4%.
+- In August, we have seen a further improvement in the labor market as the unemployment rate fell to 8.4%.

 - The Labor Bureau also noted in its reports that there was a classification error in its surveys, and the real unemployment numbers were actually higher for each month since March, as illustrated above.

-- There is concern that without further federal stimulus, these gains will be temporary and employment numbers may deteriorate.
+- There is a concern that without further federal stimulus, these gains will be temporary and employment numbers may deteriorate.
 According to a recently released CBO report, “the unemployment rate is projected to peak at over 14 percent in the third quarter of this year” before declining in the fourth quarter.

 Although we have seen a reduction in unemployment claims, the initial economic shock and job losses have created a deep hole for us to dig ourselves out of.
 Between February and the end of August, the nation lost close to 11.6 million jobs.